 TypeScript Template Literal Types: Practical Use-Cases for Improved Code Quality

-In recent years, TypeScript has become an indispensable tool for many JavaScript developers, offering type safety, improved code maintainability, and enhanced developer experience.
+In recent years, TypeScript has become an indispensable tool for many JavaScript developers, offering type safety, improved code maintainability, and enhanced developer experience with many advanced type features, like generic types, type guards and conditional types.
 One of the powerful features introduced in TypeScript 4.1 is template literal types which provide greater flexibility and control over string literal types.

 In this article, we will explore some effective and practical use cases for TypeScript template literal types, demonstrating how they can enhance code quality and productivity.
 From generating CSS class names to creating type-safe i18n keys, this post will show you how to harness the full potential of template literal types in your TypeScript projects.